10 Good Work Habits: From Procrastination to Productivity

 6. Collaborate Effectively

-Collaboration is a crucial productivity habit that involves working effectively with others to achieve common goals.
+Collaboration is one of the most important productive work habits that involves working effectively with others to achieve common goals.
 It requires strong teamwork skills, respect for diverse perspectives, and communication and cooperation with colleagues.
 Here are some tips to enhance your collaboration skills:

 Implement the "Two-Pizza Team" Rule by keeping teams small enough to be fed by two pizzas, a principle coined by Amazon's Jeff Bezos.
 Smaller teams communicate more effectively, make decisions faster, and foster greater individual accountability.
 In practice, aim for teams of 5–7 people for optimal collaboration.